serverless/serverless/docs/providers/azure/guide/workflow.md

 ### Development Workflow

 1. Write your functions
-2. Run function app locally by using `sls offline` and `npm start` (or `func host start`).
+2. Run service locally by using `sls offline` and `npm start` (or `func host start`).
 See [quickstart](./quick-start).
-3. Use `serverless deploy` to deploy your function app (preferably in a CI/CD environment)
+3. Use `serverless deploy` to deploy your service (preferably in a CI/CD environment)
 4. Use `serverless invoke -f myFunction` to test your Azure Functions.

 ### Larger Projects

-- Break your application/project into multiple Function Apps.
+- Break your application/project into multiple Services.
-- Model your Function Apps around Data Models or Workflows.
+- Model your Services around Data Models or Workflows.
-- Keep the Functions and Resources in your Function Apps to a minimum.
+- Keep the Functions and Resources in your Services to a minimum.

 ## Cheat Sheet

 A handy list of commands to use when developing with the Serverless Framework.

-##### Create A Function App:
+##### Create A Service:

 Install the boilerplate application: